-On May 8, 2014, at 5:30 p.m. the Athenaeum of Philadelphia will present its Literary Award for Art and Architecture to George H. Marcus and William Whitaker, the authors of The Houses of Louis Kahn.
-The book was published by the Yale University Press in 2013, and it focuses on nine major private houses, examining Kahn’s handling of client relations, attention to detail, and commitment to finding the best design for each client and residence.
+The Athenaeum of Philadelphia recently presented its Literary Award for Art and Architecture to George H. Marcus and William Whitaker, the authors of The Houses of Louis Kahn.
+The book, published by the Yale University Press, focuses on nine major private houses, examining Kahn’s handling of client relations, attention to detail, and commitment to finding the best design for each client and residence.

 George H. Marcus is adjunct assistant professor of the history of art at the University of Pennsylvania.
 William Whitaker is curator of the Architectural Archives of the University of Pennsylvania which houses the Louis I. Kahn Collection.

-A book signing and reception follow the award ceremony.
-The free event is open to nonmembers of the Athenaeum, but a reservation must be obtained in advance by emailing firstname.lastname@example.org or by calling 215-925-2688.
+A book signing and reception followed the award ceremony.
+The more information is available by emailing email@example.com or by calling 215-925-2688.

 The Friends of Louis I. Kahn Park pay a contractor to clear the snow from the sidewalks along the south and east sides of this city-owned park, and to clear a path across the middle of the park.

 We do this because we know the city won’t or can’t do it, even though we can argue they should.
 We budgeted $700 for snow removal for this season, which seemed reasonable given the experience of the last two years.
 By March 1 we had spent over $2,500 on snow removal and expect that by the time the daffodils are blooming our snow removal charges will be about $3,000.